Languisher/Computer-Organization-Project-202406/README.md

 ghdl -r circuit_tb --vcd=circuit_tb.vcd
 ```

+Return to the command line, type-in `chmod a+x execute.sh` then execute the bash command file: `./execute.sh`.

 Now you should find a file named `circuit_tb.vcd` in the same folder.
 Then execute

 ```bash